Part 1:

 As we embark on this next chapter of RightsCon, it is our commitment to place community voices at the forefront of every aspect of the event, in particular of those that are often sidelined in global convening spaces.
 Stay tuned as we present various initiatives in the coming months to facilitate connecting with the RightsCon team and fellow participants, fostering collaboration and progressing all of our work throughout the entire year.

-What to expect for RightsCon South Korea
+What to expect for RightsCon 2025 in Taipei

 RightsCon Costa Rica presented opportunities for us to test the RightsCon model by hosting our first hybrid event.
 Both the successes and the challenges of the summit prompted a necessary reflection of our long-term vision of what RightsCon looks like and where it goes.
-We’re taking a longer lead time to our next summit, set for February 2025 in South Korea, to review our processes, revisit our timelines, and explore ways to center the community’s expertise every step of the way.
-We’re thrilled to incorporate the invaluable feedback we received from the community to inform our planning for RightsCon South Korea.
+We’re taking a longer lead time to our next summit, set for February 2025 in Taipei, to review our processes, revisit our timelines, and explore ways to center the community’s expertise every step of the way.
+We’re thrilled to incorporate the invaluable feedback we received from the community to inform our planning for RightsCon 2025.
 We see this as a unique opportunity to bring our mission even closer to our community.

 While recognizing the complexity and time required to fully reshape our initiatives, with the understanding that some of these changes may happen gradually, we are excited for the work ahead of us and look forward to continuing to be in conversation with you as our planning evolves.